Agile Teams

 Karen Smiley, Qingfeng He, Elizabeth Kielczewski, and Aldo Dagnino

-New!
-AHEAD is designed to complement and extend the Software Engineering Institute's Attribute-Driven Design (ADD) method with the increased objectivity and quantification of the Analytic Hierarchy Process (AHP).
+AHEAD is designed to complement and extend the Software Engineering Institute's Attribute-Driven Design (ADD) method for First Fit and Best Fit software technology evaluations.
+AHEAD includes guidance on requirements elicitation, surveying available technologies, analyzing and clearly defining evaluation criteria, and using the increased objectivity and quantification of the Analytic Hierarchy Process (AHP) to strengthen the final judgments and selection.

 The AHEAD method was created by the authors to support software systems development teams in quantitatively analyzing a set of technology options based upon how well they satisfy important architectural criteria.
 The greater the business impact of the technology decision, the more beneficial the AHEAD method can be.